numba/numba/docs/source/developer/contributing.rst

 Release Notes
 '''''''''''''

-Pull Requests that add significant user-facing modifications, they may need to be mentioned in the release notes.
+Pull Requests that add significant user-facing modifications may need to be mentioned in the release notes.
-To add a the release notes, you need to create a short ``.rst`` file with a summary and place it in ``docs/upcoming_changes``.
-The file ``docs/upcoming_changes/README.rst`` details the format and filename conventions.
+To add a release note, a short ``.rst`` file needs creating containing a summary of the change and it needs to be placed in ``docs/upcoming_changes``.
+The file ``docs/upcoming_changes/README.rst`` details the format and file naming conventions.

 Stability
 '''''''''